Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-6.md

 			<td valign="top">Damage caused:
 				<br>
 			</td>
 			<td valign="top">Site was defaced for a weekend.
-Highlighted thegroup&rsquo;s opposition to carbon trading as a means of tackling climate change.
+Highlighted the group&rsquo;s opposition to carbon trading as a means of tackling climate change.
 				<br>
 			</td>
 		</tr>